kuujo/vertigo/README.md

 cluster, creating ports and connections, and registering hooks.

 ### Cluster
-The Vertigo cluster is the component that manaages deployment, undeployment, and monitoring of networks and their components.
+The Vertigo cluster is the component that manages deployment, undeployment, and monitoring of networks and their components.
 Vertigo clusters consist of one or more special verticles that expose an event bus interface to deploying modules, verticles, and complete networks as well as cluster-wide shared data.